-As our globalizing world grows smaller and smaller, English is increasing in value as the new lingua franca.
-The Chinese government has placed great emphasis on encouraging its citizens to learn English as a way to increase social and economic power.
-As a result, there is a massive shortage of teachers in China and numerous English teaching jobs are available throughout the nation.
-If you are considering teaching English abroad, China is one of the best options for you.
+As our globalizing world grows smaller and smaller, English increases in value as the new lingua franca.
+The Chinese government has encouraged its citizens to learn English to increase social and economic power.
+As a result, there is a massive demand for English teachers in China, and numerous English teaching jobs are available throughout the nation.
+If you are considering teaching English abroad, China is a fantastic option.

-The competition among schools to draw in teachers is a benefit to you; salaries in China are comfortable and often include a variety of benefits in order to attract foreign teachers.
+The competition among schools to draw in teachers is a benefit to you; English teaching salaries in China are comfortable and often include a variety of benefits to attract international teachers.
 The different schools and institutions in China offer varying levels of compensation, but most offer free airfare, accommodation, and paid holidays.
-China is a wonderful place to teach, earn (and maybe save up) some money, live well, and experience a new and indescribably fascinating culture.
+China is a wonderful place to teach, earn (and maybe save up) some money, live well, and immerse yourself in an indescribably fascinating culture.

 How Much Money Can You Make Teaching in China?

-Teaching English in China likely won’t provide you with a salary on par with what you could earn in your home country, but because of the relatively low cost of living in China, your teaching salary could go a long way.
+Teaching English in China likely won't provide you with a salary on par with what you could earn in your home country, but your teaching salary could go a long way because of the relatively low cost of living in China.

 Public Schools: RMB 6,200-15,300 per month

-Public schools tend to pay less than private institutions, in the range of RMB 6,200-15,300 ($900-$2,200) per month.
+Public schools tend to pay less than private institutions, ranging from RMB 6,200-15,300 ($900-$2,200) per month.
 If this seems low, don't worry: there are also many benefits to complement your salary.
 Teachers at public schools tend to work fewer hours than those at private schools, and they also enjoy longer (often paid) vacations and more holidays.
 Most schools offer free lunch to teachers, which is a great way to save money and experience Chinese food culture.

 You can expect to work 16 to 25 teaching hours per week, Monday through Friday.
-Typically, there is more freedom at a public school when it comes to teaching style and lesson structure.
-Foreign English teachers at public schools work with a native co-teacher who provides help and eases your adjustment to teaching in China.
-However, class sizes tend to be quite large at public schools, averaging at around 20 to 40 students.
+Typically, there is more freedom at a public school regarding teaching style and lesson structure.
+International English teachers at public schools work with a native co-teacher who provides help and eases your adjustment to teaching in China.
+However, class sizes tend to be quite large at public schools, averaging around 20 to 40 students.
 Public schools also have less of a support structure when it comes to the application process and applying for work visas.

 Private Language Academies: RMB 6,200-16,000 per month

-You can expect a higher wage at a private academy compared to a public school, in the range of RMB 6,200-16,000 ($900-$2,300) per month.
+You can expect a higher wage at a private academy relative to a public school, in the range of RMB 6,200-16,000 ($900-$2,300) per month.
 There is a large range in salaries due to the differing requirements at the numerous types of language academies.
-Salaries vary based on your personal teaching experience and your level and type of education.
+Salaries vary based on your personal teaching experience, certifications, and your level and type of education.

-Curriculums at private academies are more rigid than public schools and there will be more direction when it comes to how to teach and manage your classes.
+Curriculums at private academies are more rigid than public schools, and there will be more direction when it comes to teaching and managing your classes.
 Class sizes at private academies are much smaller than public schools, with typically 5 to 20 students per class.
-However, there is a wider age range since private academies cater to adults, businesspeople, and children.
+However, there is a broader age range since private academies cater to adults, business people, and children.

-Compared to public schools there are a few more benefits as well.
+Compared to public schools, there are a few more benefits as well.
 Most private academies provide free housing, flights (or reimbursement for your flight), and insurance.
-Like public schools, private schools offer paid vacations, though they are less numerous and lengthy.
+Like public schools, private schools offer paid vacations, though they tend to be shorter.